MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/controls/common-properties.md

 ### [`Bounds`](xref:Xamarin.Forms.VisualElement.Bounds)

 The `Bounds` property is a read-only `Rectangle` object that represents the space occupied by the control.
 The `Bounds` property value is assigned during the layout cycle.
 The `Rectangle` `struct` contains useful properties and methods for testing intersection and containment of rectangles.
 For more information, see the [Xamarin.Forms Rectangle API](xref:Xamarin.Forms.Rectangle).

+### `Clip`

+The `Clip` property is a `Geometry` object that defines the outline of the contents of an element.
+To define a clip, use a `Geometry` object such as `EllipseGeometry` to set the element's `Clip` property.
+Only the area that is within the region of the geometry will be visible.
+For more information, see [Clip geometries](~/xamarin-forms/user-interface/shapes/geometries.md#clip-geometries).

 ### [`Effects`](xref:Xamarin.Forms.Element.Effects)